opencmii/codecharge/README.md

 ##Minimum Requirements

 * Design Template: CodeCharge Studio 5.X
-* Demos: LAMP server (Linux-Apache-MySQL-Php).
+* Demos: LAMP stack** (Linux-Apache-MySQL-PHP).

 ##Additional Notes

-* Demo environment tailoring

-To run demos on Windows: Get CodechargeStudio, open demo project file, change output file format from Unix/Linux to Windows, and re-generate demo.

-To run demos using ASP/dotnet/JSP/Coldfusion: Get CodechargeStudio, open demo project file, change Code Language, and re-generate demo.

-To run demos with MSAccess/Oracle/MSSQL/DB2/PostgresSQL: Get CodechargeStudio, , open demo project file, change database connections, and re-generate demo.

 * wet-boew-codecharge vs wet-boew-php:

-php is the default language of the demos provided.
-The design template is good for all languages.
+php is the default language used in generating the demo provided.
+However, the design template provided is good for all CodeChargeStudio language generators (.NET,C##,C,perl,...)

 All user interface language variables are defined in external resource text file, one per language, for easier maintenance.

-Html and php code files are completely separated (.php and .html), keeping a clear separation between presentation and code.
+html and php code files are completely separated (.php and .html), keeping a clear separation between presentation and code.

+* Demo environment tailoring**

+Although demo provided is generated ready for a LAMP system architecture environment (Linux Apache MySQL PHP), it can be re-generated for other combination of language/dbms.
+This capability requires a licensed copy of CCS.

+To run demo on Windows: Get CodechargeStudio, open demo project file, change output file format from Unix/Linux to Windows, and re-generate demo.

+To run demo using ASP/dotnet/JSP/Coldfusion: Get CodechargeStudio, open demo project file, change Code Language, and re-generate demo.

+To run demo with MSAccess/Oracle/MSSQL/DB2/PostgresSQL: Get CodechargeStudio, , open demo project file, change database connections, and re-generate demo.